-Collaboration: three people trying to figure out how to make Shakespeare’s storm feel real when the actual wind off the Pacific is already doing half the work.
+Collaboration.
+Three people trying to figure out how to make Shakespeare’s storm feel real when the actual wind off the Pacific is already doing half the work.
+Half the work.
 We’re not building a set.
-We’re negotiating with architecture that predates us and will outlast us, trying to figure out where bodies should stand, how voices will carry through concrete, whether the audience walks this way or that way, whether they’re sheltered or exposed at any given moment.
+We’re negotiating with architecture that predates us and will outlast us, trying to figure out where bodies should stand, how voices will carry through concrete, whether the audience walks this way or that way, whether they’re sheltered or exposed at any given moment, whether the fog cooperates, which it won’t.

-And here’s what matters about working with people like Ava and John on something like this: there’s no bullshit budget between you and the work.
+And here’s what matters about working with people like Ava and John on something like this.
+There’s no bullshit budget between you and the work.
+None.
 No producers asking for design renderings.
+No design renderings.
 We’ve got concrete, rust, wind, actors, audience.
 That’s it.
+That’s the whole inventory.
 So every conversation becomes: what does this mean?
-Not “how do we indicate the heath” but “where is the actual heath, right here in this landscape?”
+Not “how do we indicate the heath,” not “what does the heath signify,” but “where is the actual heath, right here, on this hill, in this wind.”
+The thing itself.
+The thing right here.

 The collaboration isn’t precious.
 It can’t be.
-We’re working in spaces without heat, without proper lighting positions, where the fog rolls in whether you want atmosphere or not.
-So you’re solving problems: How do we keep the audience moving?
+We’re working in spaces without heat, without proper lighting positions, where the fog rolls in whether you want atmosphere or not, and look, that’s the deal, you don’t negotiate with the fog.
+So you’re solving problems instead.
+How do we keep the audience moving?
 How do we time this so they’re in the shelter during the storm monologue?
-What happens when someone has to piss, do we build that into the journey or just accept that someone’s going to miss something?
+What happens when someone has to piss, do we build that into the journey or do we just accept that somebody’s going to miss something?
+(Somebody’s going to miss something.
+The question is whether you planned for it or got surprised.)

-And we’re having the real conversations: What’s John learned about playing this role that matters?
-What does Ava need from the space?
-What do I see that they can’t see from inside the work?
-Where’s the image that makes all of this concrete, literally and metaphorically, for an audience that chose to show up on a cold day and walk through decommissioned military infrastructure to watch two people perform a play about dying?
+And we’re having the real conversations.
+The ones nobody outside the room would understand.
+What’s John learned about playing this role that matters?
+What does Ava need from the space, actually need, not what would she like?
+Where’s the image that makes all of this concrete, literally and metaphorically, for an audience that chose to show up on a cold day and walk through decommissioned military infrastructure to watch two people perform a play about dying.
+Because that’s what they’re doing.
+That’s what they paid for.
+That’s what we owe them.

 Have more than thou showest,